viniciusmichelutti/socialbookmark/README.md

 # Social Bookmark
 Django application with social touch :-)
+This is just for learning and tests purposes, so don't expect best practices and good architecture.

 ## Features
 This is a work in progress.
 So, until now, you can: